-This offer is no longer available on our site: Capital One® Platinum Credit Card
+This offer is no longer available on our site: Blue Cash Everyday® Card from American Express

 Shopping for a new credit card means sifting through a lot of information.
 The process can be overwhelming, even if it’s not your first time choosing a card.

-Often you’ll encounter shiny sales pitches, which could include a 0% introductory APR period, a sign-up bonus or a cash back reward.
+Often you’ll encounter shiny sales pitches, which could include an introductory 0% APR period, a sign-up bonus or a cash back reward.
 But focusing only on the benefits can mean ignoring the stuff that matters.
 The benefits of a big sign-up bonus can be undone somewhere down the line by a high interest rate or annual fee.

 Here’s how to use our member credit card reviews to make a well-informed decision about your next credit card.